Frequently Asked Questions for Parents

 Is it a negative to take time off before going to graduate or professional school?

-Again, given the broad range of types of graduate programs, and their varied requirements for admittance, there is no one, particular answer to this question.
+Again, given the broad range of types of graduate programs, and their varied requirements for admittance, there is no one particular answer to this quesiton.
 Many of the professional degrees mentioned above prefer applicants with two to three years of experience in a relevant area of work.
-Certain career pathways require a profound level of personal commitment, e.g. medicine or a Ph.D. in a field of the arts and sciences, and it is best if an applicant has had enough related experiences in order to make an informed judgment about what the practice of medicine or a career as a professor entail.
-On the other hand, certain fields, like a Ph.D. in Mathematics, or Economics, require applicants to have quantitative skills in top form, and it may be best to apply to Ph.D. programs in these areas for right after graduation.
+Certain career paths require a profound level of personal commitment, e.g., medicine or a Ph.D. in a field of the arts and sciences, and it is best if an applicant has had enough related exepriences in order to make an informed judgement about what the practice of medicine or a career as a professor entails.
+Indeed, in recent years, we have seen an increase in the number of students opting to take time offer before graduate or professional school.
+On the other hand, certain fields, like a Ph.D. in Mathematics or Economics, require appliccants to have quantitative skills in top form, and it may be best to apply to Ph.D. programs in these areas right after graduation.
 Again, gathering information about the field is the best way to prepare oneself for a particular graduate degree.

 Are there any particular majors that are better than others for specific graduate programs?

 Law, business and medical schools do NOT favor any particular major.
 Graduate programs in other areas may require a good general foundation in a discipline.
 Your student should talk to faculty and pre-graduate advisors or other individuals in the field.

 How can I support my child in his or her quest to find a good vocational and graduate school fit?

 Give your child some breathing room to explore different disciplines with the understanding that one never knows at the outset where such explorations could lead.
 Encourage him to take advantage of internships or research opportunities in a field of interest, and to talk with people who work in those areas.
 Have confidence that your son will ultimately sort out the confusion of vocational choices because he is capable, intelligent and resourceful.